-Having their difficulty with getting things done affect their friendships
+Their difficulty with getting things done affecting their friendships

 As I said earlier, adults with ADHD have trouble managing their time, and starting and finishing tasks.
 This most obviously hinders their careers, but it can also get in the way of their relationships:

 - They can generally be seen as scatterbrained, flaky, and unreliable by their friends.